http://raglu.ch/?CAMS=lesben-sex-chat 1. Validity

 Customers who fall into arrears with payment shall also receive subsequent deliveries in return for cash on delivery or upon advance payment.

-6. Costs of cancellation
+go to site 6.
+Costs of cancellation

 Should the Purchaser withdraw from an order placed without being authorised to do so, the Seller may, notwithstanding the option of asserting a actual damage incurred, request 10% of the selling price, however at least an amount of EUR 30.00, on account of the costs incurred in or through processing the order plus any lost profits.
 It shall be up to the Purchaser to provide evidence of lesser damage.

-source link 7.
+go here 7.
 Delivery deadlines, default, impossibility of delivery

 The Seller undertakes to endeavour to adhere to the delivery deadlines specified.
 The expiry of specific delivery deadlines shall not relieve the Purchaser who wishes to withdraw from the contract or request compensation for damage due to non-performance from its obligation to set the Seller an appropriate grace period for providing the services, which needs to amount to at least four weeks, nor from its obligation to declare that it will refuse to accept the services following expiry of the grace period.
 The grace period needs to be set in writing.